 England drop Farrell as Smith starts against France in Six Nations

-Bagshot (United Kingdom) (AFP) – England captain Owen Farrell has been dropped for Saturday's Six Nations match against France, with Marcus Smith selected in his place for the pivotal fly-half role.
+Bagshot (United Kingdom) (AFP) – England captain Owen Farrell has been dropped for Saturday's Six Nations match against France, with Marcus Smith selected instead for the pivotal fly-half role.

 Farrell, 31, will start on the bench, with prop forward Ellis Genge named by coach Steve Borthwick as skipper for the Twickenham clash against the reigning champions.

-"The players selected to face our visitors are again a reflection of what I see to be the right balance of personnel for the challenge we face in this game," said Borthwick.
+Borthwick was coy over why he had opted to start with the expansive Smith over the more restrained Farrell, saying: "That's what I feel is the right blend against this opponent."

-"Marcus Smith starts at fly-half and Dave Ribbans returns to the match-day 23.
-Congratulations to Ellis Genge, who will captain the side for the first time."
+It is the first time Farrell, a veteran of more than a hundred Tests, has been omitted from a full-strength England side since their opening match of the 2015 World Cup.

-It is the first time Farrell, a veteran of more than a hundred Tests, has been omitted from a full-strength England side since their first match of the 2015 World Cup.
+"He trains brilliantly, he leads this team fantastically well, whatever role he is playing and he has been incredible this week," said Borthwick, himself a former England captain, of Farrell.

 Smith started at fly-half, with Farrell at inside centre, for Borthwick's first game in charge, a tournament-opening 29-23 defeat by Scotland at Twickenham last month.